© Mara Gabriëlle, Daphne Knipping and Door Frankema

 But Dr. Zsuzsanna Jakab, who thinks that 20,000 cases across the whole of Europe is a ‘tragedy we cannot accept’, remains silent about 12,000 cases only in the Ukraine.
 Do the authorities know more than they want the public to know?

 What was the response of the health authorities to the sudden outbreak in Ukraine?

 The number of cases of measles confirmed by the laboratory is relatively small.
 But ‘Ukraine is restoring immunization coverage in a gigantic effort to stop the outbreak of measles, which affected more than 12,000 people this year’.
-It does not matter whether the campaign completely misses the target and probably causes more measles than it prevents.
+It does not matter whether the campaign completely misses the target and probably causes more measles than it prevents because the reported cases may really be vaccine strain measles, not wild type measles cases.
 Nevertheless, a new order of vaccines has been placed to ‘combat the epidemic’.

 The Ministry of Health in Ukraine reported the following:

 ‘At the request of the Ministry of Health (MOH), the United Nations Children’s Fund (UNICEF) has delivered a new batch of measles, mumps and rubella vaccines.
 Ministry officials report receiving 800,000 doses.’

 And the Ukrainian Minister of Health adds:

 ‘For reliable protection against infectious diseases, vaccination levels should be higher than 95% (Editorial: it currently is 93%, but those 2%…) – then we can talk about collective immunity.
 For the first time, Ukraine is fully equipped with vaccines – reliable, safe and effective.
 I call parents to vaccinate children, and doctors encourage patients to vaccinate.’ – Minister of Health Dr. Ulana Suprun